idettman/preact-project-template/README.md

 </p>

 ## Features

-ES 2015 modules, syntax and JSX transpiled by Rollup and Bublé
+> *Requires NodeJS 6 and NPM 3*

-## Instructions
+> *ES 2015 modules, syntax and JSX transpiled by Rollup and Bublé*

-> Requires NodeJS 6 and NPM 3
+## Install

-> Download or clone this repository
+Download or clone this repository

-> `npm install`
+Open a command prompt and run `npm install` from project root

 ## Build